 While you may picture the urban jungle of Chicago when you think of Illinois, but don't let the flatlands of the Midwest fool you -- there are plenty of adventures to be had.
 From the stunning state parks to watery fun on Lake Michigan, here's how to explore beyond the city walls.

 There are plenty of ways to see Chicago, but outdoor enthusiasts will want to take to the Chicago River for an amazing urban kayaking adventure.
 Navigate the city via the river and get a close-up view of its famed skyline.
-There are several kayaking companies in the city to choose from.
+There are several kayaking companies which offer a unique spin on the traditional architecture tour.

 Head for the fun and sun at Lake Shelbyville, one of Illinois’ largest lakes.
 Swim at the sandy beach, or boat and fish on the azure waters of the 11,000-acre lake.
 Go horseback riding or hiking in the surrounding Eagle Creek State Recreation Area and Wolf Creek State Park.

 You’ll be wowed by the shimmering waterfalls and rugged canyons at Starved Rock State Park in Utica.
 Hike the wooded trails and marvel at the 18 canyons carved out of 400-million-year-old sandstone bluffs.
 Go fishing and boating on the easy Illinois River, or take a cruise on the Belle of the Rock paddleboat.
 Hop a trolley at Starved Rock Lodge for a guided tour of the picturesque area.